Major v. Deputy Head (Department of Fisheries and Oceans)

 235 As for the employer’s argument that the grievor could not question her performance reviews at the hearing, she responded that the employer had raised them and that it would thus be unjust, unfair, and contrary to the principles of natural justice were she prevented from referring to them.

 236 As corrective measures, the grievor seeks reinstatement to her duties in the same position and level, with all the benefits she would have received had she remained in her position in Grande-Rivière.
 She also seeks $20 000 in damages because the employer acted in bad faith, humiliated her, and characterized her as a problematic employee with no supporting evidence.
 Since her two colleagues have returned to work and not her, people in Grande-Rivière wonder why she has not returned to the office.
 That has had enormous consequences for her.
-And she seeks $50 000 in punitive damages because the employer based the termination on the mobility clause, knowing that it did not apply.
+She also seeks $50 000 in punitive damages because the employer based the termination on the mobility clause, knowing that it did not apply.
 It planned that strategy.

 C. Employer’s reply

 237 As the employer’s witnesses explained, the mobility clause was used to make the Grande-Rivière office functional.
-Referring to the mobility clause in the 2005 job offer letter, Mr. Chouinard explained that the Grande-Rivière office specialized in one area of activity, while the Québec office specialized in another.
+Referring to the mobility clause in the 2005 job offer letter, Mr. Chouinard explained that the Grande-Rivière office specialized in one area of activity, while the Quebec City office specialized in another.
 According to the employer, when a fishery officer at the Grande-Rivière office was assigned to another area of activity, the mobility clause applied.
 Referring to the mobility clause in the job offer letters from 1990 (Exhibit E-1, Tab 13) and 1992 (Exhibit E-1, tab 15), the employer pointed out that geographic mobility includes assignments and deployments.

 238 With respect to the financial impact on the grievor, the employer emphasized that the letters she sent to it mentioned only two rents.
 There is no evidence of financial repercussions, and she should have provided more detail on that subject.
 She did not prove her allegation that she was not paid for travelling to visit her family, and the employer’s witnesses were asked no questions about that.

-239 As for the termination letter, Mr. Nadeau explained that he had concluded that the grievor had abandoned her position because she had refused to report to her headquarters area, even though she had been advised more than once of the consequences of refusing to.
+239 As for the termination letter, Mr. Nadeau explained that he had concluded that the grievor had abandoned her position because she had refused to report to her headquarters area, even though she had been advised more than once of the consequences of her refusal.
 He stated that he had analyzed the reasons for her refusal and had decided that they were not valid.
 The grievor did not ask to have the date on which she was to report to the headquarters area changed or extended.

 240 With respect to the grievor’s argument that by developing the plan indicated in Exhibit S-3, the employer acted in bad faith, it responded that it was not bad faith for it to consult resource people before making a decision.

 241 As for the jurisdiction of an adjudicator over the assignment decision and the recourse available to the grievor, the employer argued that not all its decisions can be referred to adjudication.
 For example, it referred to rejections on probation, in which an adjudicator has jurisdiction in specific circumstances.
 In this case, the grievance was referred under collective agreement articles and not as a grievance challenging a disciplinary action.
 The grievor was not without recourse.
-She could have gone before the Federal Court with the reasonableness of the employer’s decision.
+She could have gone to the Federal Court concerning the reasonableness of the employer’s decision.

 242 On applying the principles of natural justice to the content of the grievor’s performance reviews, the employer pointed out that she could have exercised recourse to challenge her reviews but did not.
 Being before an adjudicator is not the forum for challenging performance reviews.
 The employer was led to action by the employees’ impact on the Grande-Rivière office’s operations.